hyperjumptech/grule-rule-engine/docs/en/RuleEngine_en.md

 * If there are multiple Rules in the Conflict Set, the engine must apply a strategy to prioritize one Rule and execute its action.

 If an action gets executed, the cycle repeats again, as long as there's an action that needs execution.
-When no more actions get executed, this indicates that there are no more Rules that are statisfied by the fact (no more matching **IF** statements), and the cycle stops, letting the Rule engine finish evalutation.
+When no more actions get executed, this indicates that there are no more Rules that are satisfied by the fact (no more matching **IF** statements), and the cycle stops, letting the Rule engine finish evaluation.

 The pseudocode for this conflict resolution strategy is depicted below: